comsolit/owl_slider/Documentation/functions/multiple/index.rst

 Multiple sliders
 ----------------

-If you want, you can have multiple sliders on the same page:
+With this extension you can have multiple sliders on the same page:

 .. image:: /images/Multipage_Sliders.png